mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * Register: GET `/auth/register/facebook`
 * Resume: GET `/auth/resume/facebook`

 These routes do not take any paramters.
-Your application should even just point there (in which case the `redirect` response type is recommended), or open a new window with them (usually using the `redirect-opener` response type).
+Your application should either just point there (in which case the `redirect` response type is recommended), or open a new window with them (usually using the `redirect-opener` response type).

-It will also create the following "internal" routes (not to be used directly by the application):
+It will also create the following "redirect" routes (not to be used directly by the application):

 * Manager: GET `/auth/manager/facebook/callback`
 * Signin: GET `/auth/signin/facebook.callback`